 The ECX was started in 2008 to help protect farmers from market forces that might prevent them from making a living.
-Most of the coffee in Ethiopia is produced by smallholders who own 0.7 hectares, bumper crops often lead to big price drops, which can make it unprofitable for farmers to harvest their coffee.
-What the ECX does is commoditize grains, including sesame, beans, maize, wheat, and most importantly, coffee.
+Most of the coffee in Ethiopia is produced by smallholders who own less than 1-hectare farms; bumper crops often lead to big price drops, which can make it unprofitable for farmers to harvest their coffee.
+What the ECX does is commoditize grains-including sesame, beans, maize, wheat, and most importantly, coffee.
 This ensures prompt payment to farmers.
-It also integrates all parts of the "eco-system" involved in a grains market, including warehousing, grading, trading, and payment.
+It also integrates all parts of the "ecosystem" involved in a grains market, including warehousing, grading, trading, and payment.
 Access to information is emphasized, as farmers can obtain information about trading prices and local delivery points easily through dedicated telephone lines.